 826CHI interns commit to between 15-20 hours per week of unpaid experience during one semester (fall: September-December, winter/spring: January-June, summer: June-August), with the possibility of extension.
 Interns participate in all aspects of 826CHI; they support staff in administrative tasks, outreach projects, and events, and often have the opportunity to conduct individual projects based on the skills and interests of the intern as well as the needs of the organization.

 All 826CHI interns should have a good sense of humor and the ability to work in a fast-paced, frenetic environment.
-826CHI is currently offering the following positions for WINTER/SPRING 2015:
+826CHI is currently offering the following positions for SUMMER 2015:

 Programming Internship: 826CHI is looking for a semester-long intern to support all areas of programming.
 The ideal Programming intern is someone with a strong interest in working with youth of all ages, and is seeking experience in creative writing education within the non-profit setting.
 Programming interns work closely with the Director of Education and Program Coordinator on Field Trips, Workshops, After-School Tutoring & Writing and In-Schools, work with students on a regular basis, and support programmatic events, research and administration.
 Click here for full description.